 Managing a personal assistant or home health aide can be overwhelming when you first begin.
 It's important that you understand the options available, as well as your role and responsibilities as the leader of your care team.

-LEAP's options counselors can help you develop skills to manage your care-giving supports regardless of whether they are employees of a home-health agency, independent providers, or an employee you hire directly.
-The options counselors can also offer practical advice on funding possibilities, finding and hiring potential providers, scheduling, and addressing day-to-day management issues.
+LEAP can help you develop skills to manage your care-giving supports regardless of whether they are employees of a home-health agency, independent providers, or an employee you hire directly.
+LEAP can also offer practical advice on funding possibilities, finding and hiring potential providers, scheduling, and addressing day-to-day management issues.